When your kiddies start school, they begin a journey into learning how to read and write amongst other things.

 It seems simple enough, but all children need a bit of encouragement when it comes to learning new skills.
 Before your child even starts school, you should go through the alphabet, teach them about sounds and teach them simple words too.

-For writing, most kids can write their own name, with practice and though it takes time, it is worthwhile spending some time doing this when your kiddie is in pre-school.
+When it comes to writing, most kids can write their own name with practice and though it takes time, it is worthwhile spending some time doing this when your kiddie is in pre-school.

 For young kids heading to school, it is normal that they’ll feel overwhelmed so try to make learning fun.
 When they get homework, keep them calm and make it as fun as possible.